 - CPT can only be authorized for one quarter at a time.

 - Full-time enrollment in F-1 visa status for a minimum of one academic year at Cal Poly or another college/university

 - Completion of 3 quarters at Cal Poly is strongly preferred

 - Good academic standing: 2.0 or higher GPA for undergraduates / 3.0 or higher for graduate students

-- Making normal progress toward degree completion.
-CPT should not delay your end date on your I-20
+- Continue to make normal progress toward degree completion.
+CPT is not possible if it will delay your graduation date.

-- Once you have a job offer letter, go to the CPT application instructions and application form.
+- Access the CPT application instructions and application form.

 - Detailed instructions are included in the "Learning Content" that you will complete within the application.

-Note: 12 months or more of full-time CPT authorization during your degree program will make you ineligible for any of the 12 months of Optional Practical Training (OPT) for that degree.
+Note: 12 months or more of full-time CPTauthorization during your degree program will make you ineligible for any of the 12 months of Optional Practical Training (OPT) for that degree.
+This may include any full-time CPT done at a Community College when you transfer to Cal Poly to complete your Bachelor’s degree.
 Part-time CPT does not impact eligibility for OPT.
-CPT is only allowed prior to graduation.